bagnaram/terraform-k8s-cluster/README.md

     2. Replace the `token`, `apiServerEndpoint`, `caCertHashes` with the values recorded by the `kubeadm init` stage.
 These need to match so that kubeadm has the credentials needed to join the pre-existing control-plane.
     3. Run `sudo kubeadm join --config=kubeadm.conf`
 5. SSH into the rest of the worker nodes.
 At this point, the worker node virtual machine instances are ready to join the control plane.
     1. Create the following worker node join config file `kubeadm.conf`.
 This file is read by `kubeadm join` to provide the base configuration necessary to join an exisiting control-plane as a worker node.
+Notice the difference between this snippet below and the one above it.
+This snippet doesn't containtain a `certificateKey` meaning it will join as a worker node.

     ```
     apiVersion: kubeadm.k8s.io/v1beta2